drteeths-dentistry/FullstackFighters/README.md

 # Fullstack Fighters
-<em>Multiplayer fighting game with socket.io room feature and Teachable machine with webcam</em>
+<em>Multiplayer fighting game with socket.io room feature</em>

 ---
 ## Fullstack Fighters
+Fighting game with 2 characters: King and Ghost.
+You will be able to control with a keyboard or a Teachable machine with webcam powered by Tensorflow JS library.
+Create a room or Join to specific room with unique code.
+Pick a one characters and fight!!

 ## Key Features :key: